vedi/restifizer/README.md

 `getContext: function (req)`

 Returns context of the current request.
 Context os a place, when you can save any your variable with request's lifecycle.

-#### prepareData

-`prepareData: function (req, res, callback)`

-Prepares data to instantinate new document.
-It's a point you can specify defaults for your resource when `restifizer` creates it. `Callback` reseives 2 params:
- * err - error, or null if there is no error happened,
- * data - object containg default values of resource fields.

-Default implementation uses empty data object (`{}`).

 #### assignFields